 The University of Oxford Department for Continuing Education offers many classes that Newcomers have taken and enjoyed.
 The Oxford and Cherwell Valley College runs a variety of part time and evening courses for adults that cover arts and crafts but also English as a foreign language.

 There are many institutions in and around Oxford that offer day time or evening English courses.
 You will find plenty of information about local English language schools on the internet.
 It is also a good idea to ask fellow Newcomers about their experience in choosing a good English course.
-You might even be able to find a course where the teachers are still in training and that will then be free of charge for you.

 If you want your child to attend school in Oxford and if that child does not speak English well, you are advised to contact the school as early as possible.
 Then the school can apply for extra resources for special tuition.